 The EU Ship Recycling Regulation

-The European Union has developed a distinct regulatory framework for ship recycling, complementing the Hong Kong Convention.
-Adopted by the European Parliament and the Council of the European Union on 20 November 2013, the Ship Recycling Regulation (EU SRR) facilitates the early ratification of the Hong Kong Convention.
-It does this by imposing controls on ships and recycling facilities, aligning with the convention's standards.
+The European Union has established a unique regulatory framework for ship recycling, which complements the Hong Kong Convention.
+This framework, known as the Ship Recycling Regulation (EU SRR), was adopted by the European Parliament and the Council of the European Union on 20 November 2013.
+It encourages the early ratification of the Hong Kong Convention by enforcing controls on ships and recycling facilities that align with the convention's standards.

-Effective from 31 December 2018, EU-flagged commercial vessels with a gross tonnage of 500 GT or more must undergo recycling in facilities that ensure safety and environmental sustainability.
-These facilities must be listed on the European List of approved ship recycling facilities.
-This list, inaugurated on 19 December 2016, includes facilities within the EU, Turkey, and the US.
+As of 31 December 2018, commercial vessels flying the EU flag with a gross tonnage of 500 GT or more are required to be recycled in facilities that guarantee safety and environmental sustainability.
+These facilities must be included on the European List of approved ship recycling facilities, which was introduced on 19 December 2016, and comprises facilities located in the EU, Turkey, and the US.

 Key Differences Between the EU Regulation and the Hong Kong Convention